 While she picked mathematics subjects in her high school years, it was tough when it came to choosing a university degree as she loved both English and Mathematics.
 In the end, she decided to pursue a degree in Journalism Behavioural Studies.
 But her interest in mathematics didn’t stop there.

-6 months into her undergrad course, Tatiana realised numbers would somehow find a way into her stories.
+6 months into her undergrad course, Tatiana noticed numbers would somehow find a way into her stories.
 Every time she started a piece, “it would always be based on statistics.”

 “I find my news angle by looking at data,” she shared.